soundpress/nycadministrativecode/docs/c30/index.rst

 *§ 28-101.1 Title.* ::

 The provisions of this chapter shall apply to the administration of the codes set forth in this title and the 1968 building code.
-This title shall be known and may be cited as the "New York city construction codes" and includes: The New York city plumbing code.
-The New York city building code.
-The New York city mechanical code.
-The New York city fuel gas code.
-The New York city energy conservation code.
+This title shall be known and may be cited as the "New York city construction codes" and includes:

+The New York city plumbing code.The New York city building code.The New York city mechanical code.The New York city fuel gas code.The New York city energy conservation code.